 Hello and welcome to GWIMRes!

-Virtual recruitment: Out of respect for our residents’ time as well as your time, our interview day experience will be as similar to a typical year as possible!
+A Note about Virtual recruitment: Out of respect for our residents’ time as well as your time, our interview day experience will be as similar to a typical year as possible!
 Your interview day will include opportunities to meet residents and faculty, to get more detailed information about our program, and to ask any remaining questions you have but please do familiarize yourself with our website.